-For properties of one-half acre or less, the Planning Board may reduce the minimum parking count (from Section 11.H) standards down to zero on-site spaces for good reason.
-For properties over one-half acre, the minimum parking requirement may be reduced for good reason by the Planning Board (from standards in Section 11.H.5.i) to no less than 1 space per 1,000 square feet of leasable or saleable floor area.
-These spaces may be located either onsite, on-street (directly adjacent to the property), in shared parking scenarios or in any public parking facility, the closest outside edge of which facility is located no more than 500 feet from the entry of the proposed building.
+For properties of one-half acre or less, the Planning Board may reduce the minimum parking count (from §102.6.H) standards down to zero on-site spaces for good reason.
+For properties over one-half acre, the minimum parking requirement may be reduced for good reason, such as for reducing stormwater run-off, by the Planning Board (from standards in §102.6.H.5.i) to no less than 1 space per 1,000 square feet of leasable or saleable floor area.
+These spaces may be located either onsite, on-street (directly adjacent or nearby to the property), in shared parking scenarios or in any public parking facility, the closest outside edge of which facility is located no more than 500 feet from the entry of the proposed building.